Healthy Marriage Checklist: How to Have a Successful Marriage

-Wouldn’t it be great if people got a book on the day of their marriage that contains the recipe for a healthy relationship?
+Wouldn't it be great if people got a book on the day of their marriage that contains the recipe for a successful relationship?

 However, that’s a shot in the dark since your marriage doesn’t have to be perfect to be successful.